kylephillips/wp-nested-pages/readme.txt

 = Nested Pages changes my permalink structure.
 How do I stop that? = Nested Pages uses the same ordering methodology as WordPress core.
 The plugin offers an enhanced interface to achieve the same results.
 Parent/Child relationships are used in conjunction with the post menu_order field to nest and order posts/pages.
 There is currently no option to disable this core feature.

+= Can I generate a menu using a custom post type? = No. The menu synchronization currently only works within the pages post type.

 == Screenshots ==